csc-training/hip-programming/docs/07-multi-gpu.md

      * Using host pointers does not require any GPU awareness

-- on LUMI binding is important
+- on LUMI GPU binding is important